element-hq/policies/docs/hosted-homeserver/terms_and_conditions.md

 ### 1.4 Between You and the Homeserver Owner

 The Homeserver Owner gave you either explicit (by inviting you) or implicit (by allowing others to do so, or opening up free registration) authorisation to use the service they provisioned and most likely are paying for.
-They have separately agreed to our Homeserver Owner Terms and Conditions or entered into a written agreement with us (in either case the ‘Contract’) which gives them the right to provision, configure and invite others to use the {{ hhs_name }}.{{ hhs_server_domain }} homeserver.
+They have separately agreed to our Homeserver Owner Terms and Conditions or entered into a written agreement with us (in either case the 'Contract') which gives them the right to provision, configure and invite others to use the {{ hhs_name }}.{{ hhs_server_domain }} homeserver.
 They may enable or disable federation to the rest of the Matrix network, close rooms, turn off the access to the service, change the accessibility rules (from invite only to open registration or vice versa) etc...
 You agree to not hold the Homeserver Owner or us liable for any inconvenience these changes causes.
 The Contract also contains our commitment to deliver the Service to the Homeserver Owner.

-You agree that it is solely the Homeserver Owner’s responsibility to inform you and other Authorised Users of any relevant policies and practices on their Service which come in addition to the below.
+You agree that it is solely the Homeserver Owner's responsibility to inform you and other Authorised Users of any relevant policies and practices on their Service which come in addition to the below.

 ### 1.5 This Is a Living Document